kwwong1022/NanoPaintingApp/README.md

 # NanoPaintingApp
-A painting app created with p5js library.
+A simple painting app created with p5js library.